MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-async-network-io.md

 - Routers issues

-- Overloaded networks due to traffic (less commonly)
+- Overloaded networks due to traffic (less common)

 **Resolution:** To diagnose and resolve these issues, you can [collect a network trace](/azure/azure-web-pubsub/howto-troubleshoot-network-trace) and look for packet resets and retransmits.
+Then resolve the network-related issue to eliminate packet resets/retransmits.

 ## See also